Hochfrequenz/python_template_repository/README.md

 tox -e dev
 ```

-The dev environment is the environment which contains both the usual requirements as well as the testing and linting tools.
+You have now created the development environment (dev environment).
+It is the environment which contains both the usual requirements as well as the testing and linting tools.

 ### How to use with PyCharm